raspberrypilearning/storytime/README.md

 	story = "Once upon a time, there was a " + actor_role + " called " + name + ". " + pronoun + " and some friends found themselves in the magic land of " + magic_place + ".
 This land was ruled by " + actor_name + " the " + actor_role + ".
 All of a sudden a mysterious voice spoke to them from high in the sky and said you must " + quest + " " + actor_name + " the " + actor_role + " to lift the curse of not being able to use technology... "
 	```

-	*Remember this should be typed all on one line!
-Don't forget to use your pronoun variable in your sentence too!*
+	**Remember this should be typed all on one line!
+Don't forget to use your pronoun variable in your sentence too!**

 	![](story8.png)

-## Step 7: The Final Print
+## Step 7: The final print

 There is one last line of code you need to write in order for the final randomly generated story to appear on the screen.
 It was the first Python code you learned in step 1: the print function!